DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 5 - Cloud Security Operations.md

             * contains security recommendations for a specific technology, such as a VM
         * Baseline
             * the implementation of the benchmark on the individual service
+            * an agreed-upon set of attributes for a product
 * OS Hardening
     * the configuration of a machine into a secure state through application of a configuration baseline
     * baselines can be applied to a single VM image, or to a VM template created that is then used to deploy all VMs